Marceloasf/aws-cloud-practitioner/README.md

 Use cases:

-- Microservices: Provide process isolation, that makes it easy to break apart and run application as independent component (called microservices)
+- Microservices: Provide process isolation, that makes it easy to break apart and run a application as independent components (called microservices)
 - Batch processing: Package batch processing and ETL jobs into containers to start jobs quickly and scale them dynamically in response to demand
 - Machine learning: Quickly scale machine learning models for training and inference and run them close to data sources on any platform
 - Hybrid applications: Let customers standardize how code is deployed, making it easy to build workflows applications that run between on-premisses and cloud environment